Goša FOM: History

 The 1950 - 1960 period was characterized by production of steel structures for various applications, cranes, tanks and power generating equipment.

 In the middle of seventies in the production program have been included coke and metallurgical equipment production and at the beginning of eighties they started with production of open and ground pit mining equipment and gearboxes.
-Those were the years when Gosa Fom production program has been founded and when they're winning European and world market.

-Along with winning of new production programs and markets, Gosa Fom have established considerable business - technical relationships with many well-known world companies.
-With German companies Takraf and Eickhoff have been taken the production of complete mining equipment and gearboxes of world-wide quality and considerable cooperation with European and world companies have been established in scope of energetic, metallurgy and mining industry.
+Gosa Fom have established technical relationships with German companies Takraf and Eickhoff have been taken the production of mining equipment and gearboxes and considerable cooperation with European companies in scope of energy, metallurgy and mining industry.

-Aiming the investments and personnel toward continuous development and winning of new products, with unmeasurable assistance and support of business partners, have been featured present production program of the company that include power generating equipment, coke and metallurgical equipment and machines, mining equipment, gearboxes, cranes, processing equipment, steel structures and bridges.
+Production plan of the firm involves the manufacture of heavy industrial equipment such as power generating sets, coke metallurgical equipment, mining gearboxes, cranes, processing equipment, steel structures, and bridges.

-Gosa Fom today – it is modern company, world-wide recognized and oriented to market that thanks to its own engineering, designing, technological and production knowledge and workmanship fulfill the most rigorous world criteria.